 Notes on the pie filling –DO NOT can this pie filling!

 This isn’t something you should can.
 I don’t think canning things with flour is safe.
 The USDA is just starting to OK the use of some flour in canned goods but I don’t have guidelines for that.
 And I just don’t can things with flour in them.

 One batch makes enough for a shallow pie pan, something like a regular pyrex pie pan.
 If you have a newer deep-dish style pie pan double this recipe for a nice full pie!
 Even IF you don’t use it all for the pie, you can use it on ice cream or toast or in hand pies.
+Don’t try to use it in something like this Cherry Strudel, it’s too wet for that!
 It’s always better to have TOO much than a skimpy little pie.

 - 5 cups frozen pitted sweet cherries